scriptrdotio/howto/api/change_response.md

 # How to change the standard response structure of my API?

-By default, scriptr.io wraps anything you return from a script into a predefine structure divided into two sections:
+By default, scriptr.io wraps anything you return from a script into a predefined structure divided into two sections:
 - a metadata section, containing a status code and, in the case or the occurence of an error, an error code and an the error deails that
 - a result section, which contains whatever your script returned (in case no error was thrown)